isabella232/customdpp/GETSTART.md

 To create a project, run the following command:

-> `cdpp init <name>`
+> `cdpp init <project_name>`

 Then, follow the prompt instructions to type in the locale name, region identifier and the Azure subscription key.
 If the command is succeeded, a project folder is created at the current directory you are running the command, and in the project folder, scaffolding rule files and test files are created.

+> Note
+> All the rest `cdpp` commands in this document should be run inside the project folder.
+You may use following command to enter the project folder.
+> `cd <project_name>`

 ## Prepare your data for Custom DPP model

-Custom DPP supports three kinds of rules for display format customization, *rewrite*, *profanity* and *ITN*.
-The collection of the rule data files form a Custom DPP model.
-The scaffolding rule files of a project are in the `data` subfolder of the project folder.
+Custom DPP provides three kinds of features for display format customization, *rewrite*, *profanity* and *ITN*.
+The collection of feature's rule data files forms a Custom DPP model.
+The scaffolding rule file when a project was created is in the `data` subfolder of the project folder.

 * `data/itn.pat` - The pattern rules to build a custom *ITN* model.
-* `data/rewrite.tsv` - The key value pair rules about how to *rewrite* one phrase to another.
+* `data/rewrite.tsv` - The list of key-value pairs which defined how to *rewrite* one phrase to another.
 * `data/profanity.tsv` - The collection of *profanity* words.

 Please see [Concepts](CONCEPTS.md) for more details about how to add/edit the custom rules, and [VS Code](https://code.visualstudio.com/) is recommended as the editor of the rule data files.